· AI

 Use analogies from their world.
 For finance people, I explain AI like having an intern who reads every transaction and flags anything unusual.
 For operations teams, it’s like having someone who remembers every process exception that ever happened.

 Skip the technical terminology unless they request it.
 “The AI looks at patterns in your data” works better than “we’re using supervised learning with labeled training data.”
 Same meaning, one makes sense immediately.
+The deeper foundation is AI literacy fundamentals, which is judgment more than technical knowledge.

 Where different departments get value